Welcome to the Premier Website for Professional Business Analysis

 Notice also that an asset's depreciation expense can appear under any of the Income statement expense headings.
 Where the expense appears depends on how the firm uses the asset.
 Here, depreciation expenses appear under:

-1. Cost of goods sold, as Manufacturing overhead, for manufacturing equipment assets.
+1. Cost of Goods Sold, as Manufacturing overhead, for manufacturing equipment assets.

-2. Selling expenses for store equipment.
+2. Selling Expenses for store equipment.

-3. General and administrative expenses for computers.
+3. General and Administrative Expenses for computers.

 Which Assets Depreciate?